LearningKijo/ResearchDev/DEV/DEV02-AVtampering/Dev02-AVTampering.md

 # AV Tampering
 Microsoft Defender for Endpoint does provide AV tampering protection called **Tamper Protection**, preventing attackers from modifying values and disabling detection engines during defense evasion attempts.
+If Tamper Protection is enabled, AV tampering activities will be blocked.
+Even if not enabled, AV tampering activities will be detected by Microsoft Defender for Endpoint.

-On this page, I would like to showcase some test methods and demonstrate the detection/alerts capabilities of Microsoft Defender for Endpoint.
+On this page, I would like to showcase **some test methods** and demonstrate **the detection/alerts** capabilities of Microsoft Defender for Endpoint.
-These detected alerts include cases where Tamper Protection was not enabled.

 ## TEST insights
 **PowerShell, Defender Cmdlet**